9 AWS Security Best Practices: Securing Your AWS Cloud

 By automating security processes on AWS, you may be more secure by avoiding human configuration mistakes and allowing your team more time to focus on other important business duties.
 Choose from a wide range of integrated solutions that automate processes creatively, allowing your security team to collaborate more closely with developer and operations teams to produce and release code more quickly and securely.

 You can develop the most secure global infrastructure with AWS, knowing that you always own your data, including the flexibility to encrypt, relocate, and manage retention.
 Before leaving our secure facilities, all data moving across the AWS global network that connects our data centers and company automatically encrypts regions at the physical layer.
-There are further encryption layers, such as all VPC cross-region peering traffic and customer or service-to-service TLS communications.
+There are further encryption layers, such as all VPC (virtual network that reaches the network of traditional data center) cross-region peering traffic, and customer or service-to-service TLS communications.

 Cloud security risks